Legally Blonde (musical): Act two

 Warner proposes to Elle, having been dumped by Vivienne.
 Elle gently refuses, claiming to have been changed by the experience.
 Three years later, Elle ends up as the valedictorian of her class.
 Paulette tells the audience that Elle is not one to brag about her valedictorian status, so she decided to allow Paulette to play "Where Are They Now" during her speech.
 Paulette says that Enid practices family law, Vivienne is training for the Peace Corps, and Warner dropped out to pursue a modeling career.
 Callahan ran for governor but was defeated, and his wife hired Emmett to handle their divorce.
 Paulette married Kyle, had two kids and is pregnant with a third.
-They live in Worcester, Massachusetts, and Paulette bought a new salon ("Find My Way").
+They live in Worcester, Massachusetts (Later replaced with their third child being named Seamus), and Paulette bought a new salon ("Find My Way").
 At the end of the graduation, Elle proposes to Emmett, who happily accepts ("Finale").